silvyang/clustintime/GettingStarted.md

 - Clustering.py : This file contains the algorithms employed in the pipeline and is programmed to show the results of the selected algorithm
 - Processing.py : This file has smoothing functions as well as filtering algorithms to clean the data

-Below, we will go through each toolbox in detail:
+Below, we will go through each toolbox in detail.

 ## func_for_clustering